peitaosu/LoopbackCapture/README.md

 ## Build (Windows)

-The `win32\csharp` and `win32\dll` version require some packages, before you build it, you need to install these packages:
+The `win32\csharp` and `win32\dll` version require some packages, before you build it, you need to install these packages and put dll files to `3rdparty` folder:

 * CSCore - An advanced audio library, written in C#.
 * Unmanaged Exports - DllExport for .Net.